 Ready for Learning

-A child must be emotionally and physically prepared to succeed in school.
-But in Massachusetts, some 250,000 children* under the age of 12 live in low-income or homeless situations.
+In Massachusetts, over 250,000 children* under the age of 12 live in low-income or homeless situations.
 Many of these children lack the tools they need to translate their knowledge and creativity into confidence and academic success.
-In fact, by age four, children living below the poverty line are already 18 months behind their peers.*

 Gear Up for Winter